 - 1. Threats may be received in various forms: by telephone, written messages, email messages, or the discovery of a suspicious package/device in the school or on the school grounds. - a.
 In the event of a direct bomb threat, contact Police at 911 immediately. - b.
 Initiate the evacuation of the building.
 Exit routes altered if indicated by specific threat. - c.
 Provide as much information as possible to law enforcement.
 Minimize the handling of any documents or materials to avoid damaging the evidence. - d.
 Work with law enforcement to determine the time required for the investigation so that plans can be made to shelter the students in an alternate site or to dismiss students for the remainder of the schoolday. - 2.
 Upon discovery of a suspicious package/device, contact Police at 911 immediately. - a.
 Provide as much information as possible to law enforcement. - b.
-If the decision is made to evacuate the entire building or a specific area, announce the evacuation and use the standard evacuation procedures with exit routes altered as required.

-3. In the event of an implied/indirect threat
+If the decision is made to evacuate the entire building or a specific area, announce the evacuation and use the standard evacuation procedures with exit routes altered as required. - 3.
+In the event of an implied/indirect threat - a.

-- a.
 Contact Police, 911. - b.
-Law Enforcement will conduct a threat assessment in consultation with School Administration to determine the next steps. - c.
-If indicated, initiate the full/partial evacuation of the building using the standard evacuation procedures.
+Law Enforcement will conduct a threat assessment in consultation with School Administration to determine the next steps.

-- 4. Anyone receiving information about a hostage-taking or abduction/kidnapping must immediately notify the school building administrator. - a.
+- c.
+If indicated, initiate the full/partial evacuation of the building using the standard evacuation procedures. - 4.
+Anyone receiving information about a hostage-taking or abduction/kidnapping must immediately notify the school building administrator. - a.
 Contact Police at 911 immediately. - b.
 Provide as much information as possible to law enforcement. - c.
-Schools should be in lock down mode when violent people are in the school. - d.
-Schools should be in lock out when violent/dangerous people or situations occur in the vicinity around the school. - 5.
+Schools should be in lockdown for incidents that pose an immediate threat of violence in or around the schools. - d.
+Schools should be in secure lockout when students and staff remain inside locked and secured school buildings during incidents that pose an imminent concern outside of the school. - 5.
 Identification of appropriate responses to emergencies